 Fiona's Krafty Shoes (NZ) Ltd (FKSNZ) imports designer shoes from Spain.
 Catherine, FKSNZ's director wants the latest shipment to be cleared as soon as possible.
-Instead of using the actual documentation for the shipment, FKSNZ's entry is made using a Customs value based on a standard price list for the previous year.
-Catherine intends to calculate the correct Customs value and amend the entry when she has time.
+Instead of using the actual documentation for the shipment, FKSNZ's entry is made using a Value For Duty (VFD) based on a standard price list for the previous year.
+Catherine intends to calculate the correct VFD and amend the entry when she has time.

-The following month, Catherine contacts Customs and advises them of the incorrect entry and provides the correct Customs value.
+The following month, Catherine contacts Customs and advises them of the incorrect entry and provides the correct VFD.